jak-o-lantern/BachelorthesisEditMode/README.md

 <code>extract_fasta_bins.py PATH/TO/ORIGINAL/CONTIGS/contigs.fasta PATH/TO/CONCOCT/OUTPUT/clustering_merged.csv --output_path PATH/TO/CONCOCT/OUTPUT/fasta_bins</code>

 <h3> <center> 9.
 Bin refinement using METAWRAP bin_refinement </center> </h3>
-METAWRAP bin_refinement takes the bins created by Metabat2, Maxbin2 and CONCOCT and bins them, again.
+MetaWRAP bin_refinement takes the bins created by Metabat2, Maxbin2 and CONCOCT and bins them, again.
 It provides a combination of all three binning approaches to create 4 new sets of bins.
 The combinations are AB, ABC, AC and BC.
 This optimises the binning.
 For all samples, a consistent input was used.
 (A=Metabat2, B=Maxbin2, C=CONCOCT). -c set a threshold for completeness and -x a threshold for contamination. -o creates a new directory to be used as output for the refinement using the specified name. <p>

 <code>metawrap bin_refinement -o PATH/TO/METAWRAP/OUTPUT/Bin_Refinement -t num_threads -A PATH/TO/METABAT2/BINS/fasta_bins/ -B PATH/TO/MAXBIN2/BINS/fasta_bins/ -C PATH/TO/CONCOCT-BINS/fasta_bins/ -c 90 -x 5</code>